For those of us hanging out in the Southern Hemisphere, things are starting to feel a little chilly.

 3. Where is the sun?

-Not only is there less light throughout the day during winter, but the light that is there is on a lower angle.
+Not only is there less light throughout the day during winter, but the light that is there is sitting lower on the horizon.
 Pay attention to how the sun has shifted and adjust your plants accordingly.
-That sunny summer room might be a whole heap darker all of a sudden...either do a little plant shuffle or think about using grow lights.
+That sunny summer room might be a whole heap darker all of a sudden...either do a little plant shuffle or think about using a grow light.

-Plants need to be fed when they are actively growing.
-If you know you plants have gone into dormancy - that is, they're not growing at all - hold off the feeding until Spring.
-If your plants are still growing, but slowly, just feed them once at a diluted rate.
+Plants need to be fertilised when they are actively growing.
+If you know your plants have gone into dormancy - that is, they're not growing at all - hold off the feeding until Spring.
+This is not a bad thing and is totally ok to do.
+Your plants will be fine if you don't fertilise just because they have slowed their growth.
+As long as when Spring comes around you being your routine again, they'll be happy.
+If your plants are still growing, but slowly, just feed them at a diluted rate, maybe 1/4 strength.
+It's always better to under fertilise than over fertilise, and if you're not sure, then just hold off completely.

-If you're using grow lights and your plants are still throwing out new growth, feed them as usual.
+If you're using grow lights (or you're just lucky and live in an incredibly bright, warm home) and your plants are still throwing out new growth, you can keep fertilising as usual.

 5. Stay humid

-Try to cluster plants together to create their own biospheres and take advantage of the other plants' transpiration.
 Another option is putting your plants on trays of pebbles with water under them so the plants can take advantage of the evaporating water.
-Just make sure the pebbles are higher than the water level.
+Just make sure the pebbles are higher than the water level and that the plants are not sitting in water - this can cause root rot.